-Because 1 in 26 men will develop bladder cancer at some point in their lifetime, Roswell Park’s Center for Personalized Medicine is dedicated to finding a cure.
+Because 1 in 26 men will develop bladder cancer at some point in their lifetime, Roswell Park is dedicated to finding a cure.
 Every day, more than 30 scientists focus on new research therapies and innovative treatments to attack the fourth most common cancer among men.

 There are two main forms of bladder cancer: